Welcome to EventApp Pittsburgh!

 'Mobile' events, such as runs, walks, rides, and parades, will also be categorized as Charitable, General, or Commercial, but will have their permit cost based on the property type that constitutes the majority of their route.
 More information on this can be found in the "Getting Started" document at right.
 Parades are classified separately by Chapter 470 of the Pittsburgh City Code.

-FINES: Beginning in 2022 the Office of Special Events will be instituting a series of fines that could be charged to events for various violations of permit conditions.
+FINES: There is a series of fines that could be charged to events for various violations of permit conditions.
 Applicants will be given opportunities to rectify any shortcomings that could result in fines before any fines are actually imposed.
-Should permit violations not be rectified or mitigated, organizers will receive an invoice from the Office of Special Events will all appropriate fines.
+Should permit violations not be rectified or mitigated, organizers will receive an invoice from the Office of Film & Event Management with all appropriate fines.
 Failure to pay these penalties could result in the denial of future permits.
 More information on these financial penalties can be found in the "Getting Started" document at right.

 For clarity on any of the information above, please review the "Getting Started" document at right which explains the changes in greater detail.
-Also included in this document are costs for city services such as police coverage, barricade or traffic control rentals, medical coverage, etc. For further information, please contact the Office of Special Events at specialevents@pittsburghpa.gov
+Also included in this document are costs for city services such as police coverage, barricade or traffic control rentals, medical coverage, etc. For further information, please contact the Office of Film & Event Management at specialevents@pittsburghpa.gov

-The Office of Special Events is the official event and film production permitting & management office for the City of Pittsburgh.
+The Office of Film & Event Management is the official film & event permitting office for the City of Pittsburgh.

 8:00am-4:45pm EST Monday- Friday